-As an industrially based laboratory we have a significant amount of experience in chemical treatments such as chemical etching, chemical cleaning, pickling and electrochemical processes like anodising and plating.
+As an industrially based laboratory LPD Lab Services have a significant amount of experience in chemical treatments such as chemical etching, chemical cleaning, pickling and electrochemical processes like anodising and plating.
 These processes are employed for a whole variety of reasons and so their performance and stability in process and as a resultant surface treatment can be critical for function, operation life and even in terms of downstream process interactions:

 Example chemical treatments include:-